Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

 Our advice is the same as taking a taxi or Uber from Heathrow Airport, which you can see above.
 Basically, do not do it.
 If you do, choose a chauffeur service with fixed prices, but know that most places are faster to reach by train.

-Getting to London by cross-country or international train
+Getting to London by Cross-Country Train or the Eurostar

 If you are traveling to London by train, then you want to arrive at a station with a London Underground station (aka the Tube) nearby.
 Most long-distance trains will end at one of the primary stations near the Circle Line.
 For example, if you are traveling from Bristol or Bath you will go to Paddington Station.
 If you are traveling from Manchester you will go to Euston Station.
 These work out great for transferring onto the Underground lines.